This section describes how to work with videos for your course.

 If you (or your beta testers or learners) encounter an error when you view a course video, it might be the result of one of these browser-related problems.

 Verify that the viewer’s browser is up to date.
-For example, some older versions of the Mozilla Firefox browser did not play .mp4 video files.
-These problems do not occur in more recent browser versions.
+For example, some older versions of the Mozilla Firefox browser did not play .mp4 video files, and some older versions of the Firefox browser did not play .webm video files.
+These problems do not occur in more recent versions of these browsers.

 For more information, see Media formats supported by the HTML audio and video elements.